thengakulatechs/thengakulatechs.github.io/_posts/2025-06-04-installing-git-a-simplified-guide-for-linux,-macos-and-windows.md

 categories: [Version Control System, Git, Tools, Installation, Tutorial]
 tags: [git, setup, installation, windows, linux, macos]
 ---
-# Installing Git: A Simplified Guide for Linux, macOS, and Windows

 Git is a powerful version control system used by developers worldwide.
 Before you start managing your projects with Git, you need to install it on your system.
 This guide walks you through the installation steps for Linux, macOS, and Windows, plus how to set up Git for your personal use.

 ---